Skip to content

 Supported File Types

-SailViewer accepts log files of all major hardware brands.
-Click here for the detailed list of accepted files.
-In case you have the file that cannot be open, please let us know.
+SailViewer accepts log files from all major hardware brands.
+See the detailed list of supported file types here.
+If you have a file that cannot be opened, please let us know.

 Sharing From the Other Apps

-Logs can also be imported via the “Share” or “Open With” option from other Android apps (File Browser, Gmail, WhatsApp, Telegram…).
-Just select the files and once clicked on “Share”, SailViewer App will be listed between the suggested apps.
+Logs can also be imported through the “Share” or “Open With” option in other Android apps such as File Browser, Gmail, WhatsApp, or Telegram.
+Select the files, tap “Share”, and choose SailViewer from the suggested apps.

 Select Files in Another App And click Share